-Black History Month 2020 Highlight: Part 1 February 3, 2020 – Posted in: Author Highlight, Black History Month – Tags: Black History Month, Kagiso Lesego Molope, Such a Lonely Lovely Road, This Book Betrays My Brother
+Black History Month 2020 Highlight: Part 1 February 3, 2020 – Posted in: Highlights, Readings & Excerpts – Tags: Black History Month, Fiction, Kagiso Lesego Molope, Such a Lonely Lovely Road, This Book Betrays My Brother, Young Adult

 Kagiso Lesego Molope just recently won the Ottawa Book Award (English Fiction) for her YA release of This Book Betrays My Brother, which was originally published in South Africa …where it won the Percy Fitzpatrick Prize by the English Academy of Southern Africa!

 For her latest novel, Such a Lonely, Lovely Road, which is a story about two men coming out in South Africa, she became the inaugural winner of the Pius Adesanmi Memorial Award for Excellence in African Writing (2019).